gui2de/econ490-fall22/Bios/sylvia/aboutme.md

 My name is Sylvia Brown.
 I’m from Massachusetts.

+My favorite everyday drink is cafe au lait.

+Lyrics from one of my favorite songs:
 A stick, a stone, it's the end of the road
 It's the rest of a stump, it's a little alone
 It's a sliver of glass, it is life, it's the sun